 5. Alert systems

 Very similar to alarms, cloud-based alert systems also notify you in case of any suspicious activity, but without the loud alarm bells.
-The application sends you a message, email or instant notification alerting of any unusual activity, such as an unauthorized access.
+The application sends you a message, email or instant notification alerting of any unusual activity, such as unauthorized access.
 These alert systems are also integrated with the security cameras to ensure detailed monitoring of the day-to-day activities of the area.

 The pros and cons of cloud-based home security